 The average physicist did not undertake much of a social justice education as an undergraduate.
 Colleagues commonly have a rather elementary grasp of misogyny, and make the rookie mistake of conflating gender identity with sexual orientation.
 In fact, those two facets of identity are independent variables in human beings.
 Nor does the average physicist have any idea how much of gender is performative, understand how sexism intersects with racism, or possess much of a structural analysis.
 So I would encourage you not to overestimate your progressiveness on the topic of gender.
 Do some homework on this.
 There are a few links at the bottom of this essay to help you to get started.

-Discrimination on the basis of gender identity or gender expression is illegal in Ontario, and is also soon to be illegal across Canada if Prime Minister Trudeau is to be believed.
+Discrimination on the basis of gender identity or gender expression has been illegal in Ontario for a few years, and is now also (as of Tue.20.Jun.2017) illegal across all of Canada as well.
 Regardless, transphobia is extremely common and widespread, even in relatively progressive countries.
 Needing to use a public toilet while trans can be awful, especially for trans women in a conservative American state.
-(U.S. Republicans have manufactured trans bathroom controversies as a cynical political lever to help get out the conservative vote.)
 I am getting better at handling transphobic incidents as I gain more experience.
 It would be a great help if you could make an effort not to add to my transphobia burden as I negotiate life and the bro culture of physics.

 The best thing you can do right now as a friend is to just accept me as I am, in as welcoming a way as you can manage -- not to suddenly pull away from me because you know something new about my gender.
-It is natural that your feelings about me may change as I start to look and sound a bit different, but I urge you to consider two very important ethical points as you reorient yourself within the scope of our friendship.
+It is natural that your feelings about me may change as I look and sound a bit different than before, but I urge you to consider two very important ethical points as you reorient yourself within the scope of our friendship.

 Second, I urge you to be very careful to not make snap judgements about the influence of hormones on a person's emotional life.
 If you are cisgender, you do not understand how life differs under androgen dominance versus estrogen dominance, because you do not possess lived experience of both.
 The only real difference between me now and me three years ago is that I am living more authentically.
 I am standing 2cm taller, but that is simply because I am no longer slouching to hide unwanted twin chest aliens.
 Transphobia can be very isolating, and I ask you not to contribute to it by conflating bodily characteristics with the foundations of a professional friendship.